-1.2 This year's overall completion rate of 75% shows continued improvement from the 72% rate last year, and is the highest overall rate we have reported dations Com 58% 60% 72% 75% 2013 2014 Reporting Year 2015 2016 2017 2018
+1.2 This year's overall completion rate of 75% shows continued improvement from the 72% rate last year, and is the highest overall rate we have reported on government's action on our recommendations.

-1.3 Government's commitment to completing our recommendations is evident from this year's results.
+- 1.3 Government's commitment to completing our recommendations is evident from this year's results.
 We encourage government, audit committees, and others responsible for oversight to continue addressing our audit recommendations.
-Key reasons which contribute toward high completion

-• Senior management communicating that addressing our audit

-• Establishing clear objectives and accountability at an appropriate level
+Key reasons which contribute toward high completion rates include: - Senior management communicating that addressing our audit recommendations is a priority - Establishing clear objectives and accountability at an appropriate level within the organization - Developing action plans and tracking progress